What To Do When Your Thermostat Is Blinking “Heat On”

 Check The Circuit Breaker

-When the breaker trips again soon after, there can be a deeper electrical issue that needs professional attention.
+When the breaker trips again soon after, a deeper electrical issue may be present that requires professional attention.
 Avoid repeatedly resetting a breaker, as this can be dangerous.

 Inspect The Thermostat Settings

 Double-check your thermostat settings to ensure they’re correct.
-Make sure the thermostat is set to “Heat” mode and the temperature is higher than the current room temperature.
+Ensure the thermostat is set to “Heat” mode and the temperature is set higher than the current room temperature.
 Sometimes, the blinking can happen if the thermostat is confused due to incorrect settings.

 Also, check the batteries in your thermostat.
-Weak batteries can disrupt communication between the thermostat and your heating system, leading to the blinking signal.
+Weak batteries can disrupt communication between the thermostat and your heating system, resulting in a blinking signal.

 Examine The Heat Pump (If Applicable)